magbenji/summary/index.md

 The predicted number of cases for Idaho for the next two weeks, if the spread continues at the same rate, is shown in blue.

 <img style="float: right" width="600" src="./fig/US_Idaho_predicted.PNG">

+The SEIR models suggest that the peak number of infections will be [date range], depending on the measures taken to control Covid-19.

 * (2) Jodi’s SEIR model based on other countries
 * (3) Ben’s city specific model with transmission between cities and a lot of tweakable parameters in a Shiny dashboard